-5.1 Timber and Other Natural Materials
+5.1 Fibres and Other Natural Materials

-Criterion 11: Fibre (plantation wood fibre, cellulose fibre, return fibre (i.e. post-consumer and preconsumer fibre), cotton fibre, crop residue or other waste fibre) shall be sourced from any combination of FSC or PEFC certified fibre.
+Criterion 13: Fibre (plantation wood fibre, cellulose fibre, bamboo fibre, return fibre (i.e. post-consumer and pre-consumer fibre), cotton fibre, crop residue or other waste fibre) shall be sourced from any combination of FSC or PEFC certified fibre.
 Fibre sources that are not certified under a recognised certification scheme as being sustainably managed may be used but shall not originate from the following controversial sources: